 - Patient’s medical history

 Acute alcohol withdrawal can change abruptly from mild to severe without much warning.
-Hence, people with alcohol dependence are highly advised to detox under the medical care and supervision of an addiction specialist or a doctor.
-People with AUD should never detox on their own.
+Hence, patients with alcohol dependence are highly advised to detox under the medical care and supervision of an addiction specialist or a doctor.
+Severe withdrawal symptoms from alcohol can be potentially dangerous and should be treated as a medical emergency.
+As such, it’s important for anyone with AUD not to detox on their own.
 Patients who are at risk of severe withdrawal symptoms are better suited to detox at inpatient care.
-And patients with a mild diagnosis of alcohol dependence are better suited to detox at an outpatient setting.
+And patients who are likely to experience mild withdrawal symptoms are better suited to detox at an outpatient treatment setting.
 Talk to your healthcare provider today to see what level of care is right for you.
-The goal of treatment is the effective and safe management of alcohol withdrawals and helping patients with alcohol use disorder overcome their dependence.
+The goal of treatment is the effective and safe management of alcohol withdrawal symptoms and helping patients with alcohol use disorder overcome their dependence.

-If you or someone you love wants to stop drinking, it’s vital to seek professional alcohol detox treatment first.
+If you or someone you love wants to stop drinking, it’s vital to seek professional treatment for alcohol withdrawal.
 Your chances of successfully navigating this difficult first stage of recovery from alcohol abuse are increased when it’s done at a treatment center with experienced medical teams offering medication-assisted detox.
+Often, these facilities conduct thorough assessments of alcohol withdrawal to create individualized treatment plans best suited for you.

 There are certain risks associated with detoxing on your own or stopping cold turkey.
 It’s important to understand what they are.
-Next, find professional alcohol detox treatment to help you through this trying phase of recovery.
+Alcohol withdrawals are highly unpredictable and can quickly shift in intensity and severity.
+Severe withdrawal symptoms can cause:

 - Loss of consciousness